Grand Rapids Alimony Lawyer

 Importantly, while alimony payments used to be tax-deductible, this is no longer the case under the Tax Cuts and Jobs Act.
 As a result, paying alimony does not offer the tax incentive it used to for high-earning spouses.
 However, there are still circumstances in which agreeing to alimony can ultimately serve both spouses’ best interests, and both spouses should devote the time and energy necessary to make strategic decisions regarding the use of alimony.

-Alimony: When the Courts Decide
+Spousal Support: When the Courts Decide

 Often, parties are not able to reach an agreement regarding alimony, and then they must ask a judge to decide alimony for them.
 Under Michigan law, judges must consider the following factors when evaluating a spouse’s request for alimony: